-4.3 Optimised coupling
+5.3 Optimised coupling

-Beyond the applications shown, which emphasise fabrication and readjustment, the principle shown here is especially well 270 suited for the design of strong magnets, as it near-optimally removes the degrees of freedom associated with angular alignment and mass-optimal magnet placement, which allows for development through shape/topology optimisation.
+Beyond the applications shown, which emphasise fabrication and readjustment, the principle shown here is especially well suited for the design of strong magnets, as it near-optimally removes the degrees of freedom associated with angular alignment and mass-optimal magnet placement, which allows for development through shape/topology optimisation.

-As the field of spectroscopic NMR evolves, with experiments now being done in volumes below $(5 nm)^3$ using NV centre spectroscopy (Staudacher et al. (2013)), superconducting magnets remain the most expensive and obtrusive element of the experimental setup.
+As the field of spectroscopic NMR evolves, with experiments now being done in volumes below $(5\,\text{nm})^3$ using NV centre spectroscopy (Staudacher et al., 2013), superconducting magnets remain the most expensive and obtrusive element of the experimental setup.
 As an alternative, we set out to create the strongest possible field using permanent magnets in a geometry that allows for easy access, such as a magnet integrated into a laboratory table, and with axial symmetry, to allow for easier fabrication and assembly.
 Such a setup would enable a passive, low-cost magnet with an encapsulation allowing for temperature control and multidirectional access to optical instrumentation or sample feed lines.

 A critical limitation of external fields is that of strong gradients, as the field decays away from the magnet.
 Approaches based on creating a saddle point were researched and, when compared to the achieved solutions, were found to have a drastically reduced magnetic field intensity.
-Given the targeted application of small-scale experiments, the use of electromagnetic coils to 280 correct for the axial gradient are far better suited considering the scaling of field gradients and power consumption at reduced scales.
+Given the targeted application of small-scale experiments, the use of electromagnetic coils to correct for the axial gradient is far better suited, considering the scaling of field gradients and power consumption at reduced scales.

-As a starting point, magnetostatic reciprocity presets the optimal magnetisation direction on the half-space, a dipole field (Seleznyova et al. (2016)) centred at a normalised height of 1 above the plane and defined by its polar angle θ :
+As a starting point, magnetostatic reciprocity presets the optimal magnetisation direction on the half-space, a dipole field (Seleznyova et al., 2016) centred at a normalised height of 1 above the plane and defined by its polar angle $\theta$ :

-285

-$$B_d = \frac{\mu_0}{4\pi} \frac{|m_z|}{(\rho^2 + (z-1)^2)^{3/2}} [1.5\sin(2\theta)e\rho + (3\cos^2(\theta) - 1)e_z]$$
+$$B{\rm d} = \frac{\mu_0}{4\pi} \frac{|m_z|}{(\rho^2 + (z - 1)^2)^{3/2}} \cdot [1.5\sin(2\theta)e\rho + (3\cos^2(\theta) - 1)e_z]. \tag{10}$$

-(10)

-The contour lines for the intensity of the field determined the optimal placement of the magnets to be a half-ellipsoid with a smallest axis/radius of R_M .
-This result is reminiscent of a Halbach configuration which is known to to have a logarithmic dependence on the outer radius.
-However, these must maintain a fully packed geometry to achieve homogeneity and thus quickly generate a demagnetised area with larger outer radii (Insinga et al. (2016a)), which limits field intensity.
-To overcome
+The contour lines for the intensity of the field determined the optimal placement of the magnets to be a half-ellipsoid with a smallest axis/radius of $R{\rm M}$ .
+This result is reminiscent of a Halbach configuration, which is known to have a logarithmic dependence on the outer radius.
+However, these must